noirello/bonsai/docs/advanced.rst

     {'grace': 1, 'expire': 3612, 'oid': '1.3.6.1.4.1.42.2.27.8.5.1'})

-If the server does not support password policy control or the given credentials does not have policies (like anonym or administrator user) the second item in the tuple will be `None`.
+If the server does not support password policy control or the given credentials does not have policies (like anonymous or administrator user) the second item in the tuple will be `None`.

 .. note::
     Because the password policy is not standardized, it is not listed by the server among